iszczesniak/cpp/memory/index.md

 # Constructor elision

-The modern call convention opened the door to efficiently return by value since C++11.
-What used to be known as the *return value optimization* (RVO, never in the standard) before C++11, became the **constructor elision** in C++11.
-We need to know that an *optimization* is offered by a compiler, and is not mandated by the standard.
+The modern call convention opened the door to efficiently return by value since C++11, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
+We need to know that an *optimization* is offered by a compiler, and is not mandated by the standard: RVO has never been standardized.

 Constructor elision is also known as the *copy elision* or *copy/move elision*.
 It applies to no other constructor, and to no assignment operator.
 I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide not only the copy constructor, but also the move constructor.
-However, let's remember that the standard calls it *copy/move elision*.
+However, we need to note that the standard calls it the *copy/move elision*.

-C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates a temporary), because the value of the temporary is created in the destination.

-Between C++11 and C++17 what counted as the constructor elision or a return value optimization changed.
-Since C++17, there is no return value optimization (I didn't find it in the C++17 standard draft), but there is something new: a *temporary materialization*.

-Constructor elision is still present in C++17 (and still in the C++26 draft) for the case that used to be called the *named return value optimization*.
+There used to be two versions of the RVO: named and unnamed.
+In C++11 both became the constructor elision.
+However, in C++17, what used to be the unnamed RVO became the *temporary materialization*.

 This example demonstrates the copy elision in the initialization of: